Jump to recipe →

 What makes a coffee cake dry?

-Coffee cake is typically dry because the recipe doesn’t have the right proportions of ingredients.
-Coffee cakes should always have a good amount of milk, sour cream, cream cheese or even yogurt.
+Coffee cake is typically dry, because the recipe doesn’t have the right proportions of ingredients.
+Coffee cakes should always have a good amount of milk, sour cream, cream cheese, or even yogurt.
 These ingredients will help keep it nice and moist.
 Don’t worry, our coffee cake recipe is perfectly balanced!
+Just be sure to measure carefully.

 Coffee cake can also become dry when it is baked too long.
-Be sure to check you coffee cake often within the last 10 minutes of baking time to ensure you take it out of the oven the moment the batter is baked in the center.
+Be sure to check your cake often within the last 10 minutes of baking to ensure it is removed from the oven the second the center is set.

 What makes cake soft and fluffy?

-Beating the butter and sugar at the beginning of the recipe really helps make a cake that is soft and fluffy.
-Alternating between adding the dry flour mixture and the milk mixture also keeps the batter light and smooth.
+Beating the butter and sugar at the beginning of the recipe really helps ensure the cake is soft and fluffy.
+In addition, alternating between adding the dry flour mixture and the milk mixture keeps the batter light and smooth.

 More Classic Cake Recipes